WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 We need the ```turtle``` module because we are using turtles, we need the ```randint()``` function from the ```random``` module to generate random numbers and we need the ```sleep()``` function from the ```time``` module to pause the programme to build up the tension.

 The next line is a Turtle command to assign the Turtle screen to a variable called ```screen```.
 This is so we can give commands to the screen.
 The second line sets the size for the turtle screen of 500 pixels across and 430 pixels high.
-The third line sets the background colour of our screen to a light blue colour
+The third line sets the background colour of our screen to a light blue colour:

 ```python
 screen = Screen()